abdullahsumbal/pc-shutdown-function-interface/README.md

 ## Getting Started

 I am assuming you already have read instructions in [Python project](https://github.com/abdullahsumbal/pc-shutdown-listener).
-This project there are instructions to setup a database
+In this project, there are instructions to setup a database and you need database to this project.

 ### 1. Get a Firebase Account

 ### 2. Create a New Project and Initialize the Authentication and Functions

 > Create a new user in the authentication.
-> Functions is not a free feature from firebase.
+> Functions is not a free feature from Firebase.
 But it is very cheap and it cost 3 cents per months for this project size use.

 ### 3. Create a `.env` file in the root directory.

-> You can find this project config in the project settings.
+> You can find project config in the project settings.
 Add the following with config detials in the `.env` file

     REACT_APP_FIREBASE_API_KEY=
     REACT_APP_FIREBASE_AUTH_DOMAIN=